fabitosh/fabitosh.github.io/notes/creating-websites.md

 ---
+btime: 2025-03-31 07:33
 layout: note.njk
+mtime: 2025-05-07 10:01
+permalink: notes/{{ page.fileSlug }}/index.html
+status: scribble
+tags:
+- en
+- tech
+- Eleventy
+- Bootstrap
 title: Building Websites
-tags: [ en, tech, Eleventy, Bootstrap ]
-status: scribble
-permalink: notes/{{ page.fileSlug }}/index.html
 ---
 My aim is to create websites as a platform with minimal mingling in the web languages.
 The use case determines the required framework.
+This is a beginners ramble overview.

 ## Display Static Content

 Here, I want to have files that can be visualized directly on any browser without relying on any environment setup.
 Each consumer should see a mostly identical output.
 Those sites are lean, secure, and generally simple.
 In the past, I have not overly enjoyed creating and maintaining such sites, which was the reason for me looking into it.
 My goal is to set the page up once and from then on only worry about the content anymore.

 ### Painpoint: Repetitive code